Sonderfall/Shell/README.md

 ### Version 0.8 ###

-For the v0.8 the includes a little more advanced functionnalities compared to the previous version.
+For the v0.8 the includes a little more advanced functionnalities compared to the previous version :

 * An advanced prompt
 * A Readline
 * Some builtins with their option